-NextLabs helps organizations meet the various security requirements of the National Institute of Standards and Technology (NIST).
-In particular, NIST has published several documents, each of which focusing on a different facet of security.
-NextLabs addresses many of the requirements of these publications and are noted below.
+NextLabs helps organizations meet the security requirements of the National Institute of Standards and Technology (NIST).
+In particular, NIST has published several documents, each of which focuses on a different facet of security.
+NextLabs addresses many of the requirements of these publications as noted below.

 NIST SP 800-171

-This document sets forth the minimum security standards for all Department of Defense contractors that process, store, or transmit Controlled Unclassified Information (CUI).
-NextLabs helps organizations safeguard information that resides in or transits through covered contractor information systems and the reporting of cyber incidents.
+NIST SP 800-171 sets forth the minimum security standards for all Department of Defense contractors that process, store, or transmit Controlled Unclassified Information (CUI).
+NextLabs helps organizations safeguard the information that resides in or transits through covered contractor information systems and the reporting of cyber incidents.

 Cybersecurity Maturity Model Certification (CMMC)